miroshkin/chrome-extension-grasshopper/README.md

 A modern Chrome extension for quick Jira ticket navigation with an intuitive grasshopper-themed UI powered by Bootstrap 5.3.6.

+🚀 Grasshopper is your new favorite Chrome extension that helps you jump to any source instantly!
+Just set up your custom link templates once, and you're ready to go.
+Whether it’s a database, internal tool, or search page — just type a keyword or ID, and Grasshopper builds the perfect link for you in a flash. ⚡

+🎯 Start it anytime with a keyboard shortcut you choose.
+Switch between two tabs/projects with ease — perfect for multitaskers and productivity pros.
+Say goodbye to clicking through endless menus and hello to getting things DONE. ✅

+💼 Whether you're a developer, analyst, or digital wizard, Grasshopper will save you time and clicks every single day.
+It's simple, smart, and super fast. 💡

+🔥 Try Grasshopper today and leap into a faster workflow!
+Boost your productivity.
+Stay focused.
+Get more done. 🐛➡️🦗

 ## ✨ Features

 ### 🎯 Core Functionality